jwstegemann/fritz2-docs/ConnectingStores.md

 ---
 layout: default
-title: Connection stores
+title: Connecting stores
 parent: State Management
 nav_order: 6
 ---
-# Connection stores to each other
+# Connecting stores to each other

 Most real-world applications contain multiple stores which need to be linked to properly react to model changes.